 - Medical (50) - Strongest healing, 100 health

-The plot and gameplay are fairly straightforward once you know where to go and what items to get in order to get there.
-You learn about betrayals and about a sinister weapon which has mind-controlling effects that infest several locations.
+The plot and gameplay are fairly straightforward once the player knows where to go and what items to get in order to get there.
+Hiryu learns about betrayals and about a sinister weapon which has mind-controlling effects that infest several locations.
 Destroying these and the conspirators behind it are key to beating the game.
 Some of the poorly translated text can take a bit away from the themes it presents, but the death of major characters is a bit more frequent than many Nintendo games of that era.

-The arcade, however, puts much more of an emphasis on pushing the player forward.
+The Arcade, however, puts much more of an emphasis on pushing the player forward.
 There is a time limit, there are many areas that can be skipped, and the player is often blocked from retreating after a certain period of advancement.
-Strider in the arcade also places a much greater emphasis on visuals, with huge moving bosses covering the screen, and cinematic music matching situations.
+The Arcade Strider also places a much greater emphasis on visuals, with huge moving bosses covering the screen, and cinematic music matching situations.

-By comparison, the NES version is a well-considered adventure platformer in the traditional NES mold.
+By comparison, the NES version is a deliberately-paced adventure platformer in the traditional NES mold.
 The non-linearity of movement (if not plot resolution and puzzle solving) creates a more considered atmosphere where players have more of a chance to make mistakes and explore different possible avenues.
-The power set is completely different than the robotic assistants and blade extension you get in the arcade version, as well.
+The power set is completely different than the robotic assistants and blade extension available in the Arcade version, as well.

 NES Version History

-The NES version was developed alongside the arcade version specifically for the Famicom and NES consoles, but remarkably the Japanese version was canceled before it was completed.
-This game also closely resembled the plot from the manga that was developed to go with the property, unlike the arcade version.
+The NES version was developed alongside the Arcade version specifically for the Famicom and NES consoles, but remarkably the Japanese version was canceled before it was completed.
+This game also closely resembled the plot from the manga that was developed to go with the property, unlike the Arcade version.
 The Manga was developed by studio Moto Kikaku and serialized, though it was discontinued when the NES game was finally discontinued in Japan.
-More can be learned about the manga through this link
+More info about the manga can be found here.